SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 Agile Toolkit offers a special type of View called a Page which organises the response to a particular URL.
 In desktop frameworks an Agile Toolkit Page would often be called a 'Presenter'.

-Requests are routed to Page classes, which marshall the Views required to render the response.

 ## What Is A View In Agile Toolkit?

 In Agile Toolkit, you can think of a View as a UI widget or component.
 A View can appear anywhere: inside another View, on a particular page or on multiple pages.